BarkleyREI/create-phar/readme.md

 ## Overview

-This project's intent is to create the structure needed for new PHP projects, as well as building those projects into a self-contained PHAR file.
+This project will aid in creating PHP projects that following Barkley's typical development flow, and will allow the creation of versioned PHAR files for projects to be easily distributed to systems that are detached from any code repository.

+> _Barkley's PHP development process is ever-changing, so updates and changes to this project will likely shift around frequently as well.
+However, backwards-compatibility will always be important as we move forward.
+We will intend to support the ability to disable any new features that get added._

 ## Setup

+### Composer

+> _Composer support has been introduced in v2.0.0, and is relatively fresh, so proceed with caution.
+This will be supported on Linux._

+Install the Composer package `barkley\create-phar` ([see Packagist](https://packagist.org/packages/barkley/create-phar)).
+Once installed, you should be able to run `php vendor/barkley/create-phar/build.php` from the root of your project. (_Anytime instructions below refer to the command `create-phar`, you will need to use this path instead)_

 ### Windows

 Add the directory for the create-phar project to your system's PATH variable.
-If done correctly you should see output when you type _create-phar_ in your system's terminal.
+If done correctly you should see output when you type `create-phar` in your system's terminal.

 ## Project Initialization